 You're one of the founders of Lekker club in Tallinn.
-How did you decide to open it?
-Have you faced any difficulties?
+Why did you decide to open it?
+Did you face any difficulties?

 So there are no other clubs in Tallinn except for Lekker?

 There used to be Protest bar, the main place for everybody to go, a legendary bar...
 I used to work there when I was 16, and started DJing there.
 However, Protest has been shut down recently and the construction of yet another skyscraper is planned in its place.
 There are several parties in Tallinn that move from place to place.
-For example, Mutant Disco organized by Raul Saaremets has existed for the past eighteen years.
+For example, Mutant Disco, which is organized by Raul Saaremets and has existed for the past eighteen years.

 What kind of relations do you have with local authorities?

 We have pretty good relations.
-We are not limited in time, the parties continue till all the people are gone.
-It is funny though, that Lekker is situated near the central square of the city, and the city council is located just above.
-Actually, it's not the best place for a club because of increased attention to us.
+We are not limited in time, so the parties continue till all the people are gone.
+It is funny, though, that Lekker is situated near the central square of the city, and the city council is located just above the club.
+Actually, that’s not the best place for a club because it is in the spotlight.

-I’ve heard about the existing segregation between Estonian and Russian populations.
-Does it reflect in the night life?
+I’ve heard about the segregation between Estonian and Russian people.
 Is it true that there are parties only for Russians or, vice versa, only for Estonians?

 Unfortunately, it is true.
 Russians and Estonians hardly intersect.
-Of course, I have a few friends among the Russians, but it can’t be taken into account.
-It even was the main reason why I started a series of parties called "Dima".
-I wanted to attract Russian-speaking youth that likes the same music as we do, but stays at home.
+Of course, I have a few friends among the former, but it’s an exception that proves the rule.
+It was the main reason why I’ve started a series of parties called Dima: I wanted to attract Russian-speaking youth that likes the same music we like, but stays at home.
 So far, there is not much to boast about, but I don’t lose hope to see Estonians and Russians together on the dance floor.